Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 There will be two posts:

 - This one — about the methodology of data collection and processing, and their cleaning.
 Cleaned data will be shared.
-- The next one — about the analysis of the results.
+- The next one — about the [analysis of the results]{post:making-a-fictional-universe-quantity-survey-processing}.

 <!-- TODO: add link to the processing post -->